 Nowadays there are at least six routes to choose from.
 The original and still popular Marangu Route is considered too busy for many.
 But it does offer hut accommodation, running water and the shortest route up, though we recommend the six-day version for better acclimatisation.
 The other routes all have fewer people, use camping gear instead of huts and are thus more of a wilderness experience.
 The scenic Machame Route climbs up the southwest of Mount Kilimanjaro.
 In parts, it is more challenging, but this is offset by the extra day taken on the climb.
 The Rongai Route – from the north-east – is also scenic and possibly the easiest route taking five or six days.
 The Umbwe route is not often used by commercial operators, even though it is possibly the most scenic, as it is very steep in parts and some rock climbing is needed towards the end.
 Finally the Lemosho and Londorossi routes are eight day hikes which allow for longer acclimatisation.

 You can choose the length of the climb.
 Whether to do the climb over five or six days (Marangu and Rongai routes), six or seven days (Machame route) or the longer Lemosho route.

 Those who prefer to gaze up at the icy dome of Kilimanjaro from afar can admire the mountain across the plains of Western Kilimanjaro.
 This is an exclusive game concession of floodplains, hills and acacia woodland.
-Here you’ll find plenty of elephant and interesting antelope such as lesser kudu.
-It’s just across the border from Amboseli National Park in Kenya.
-But its a much less commercial experience.
-So the interaction with local people is a more authentic experience.
+Here you will find plenty of elephant and interesting antelope such as lesser kudu.
+It is just across the border from Amboseli National Park in Kenya, but it is a much less commercial experience.
+The interaction with local people is a more authentic experience.
 Plus, as you are outside national park restrictions, you can take guided walks and enjoy night game drives, which might even yield sightings such as striped hyena.